 Designing Data Center into RDHX System

 Before designing the data center into the RDHX System, administrators need to be aware of the measures.
 This allows the solution to achieve utmost effectiveness and prevent complications later on.
-The site and equipment also need to prepare for changes before implementation.
+The site and equipment also need to be prepared for changes before implementation.

 - Server Rack Assessment ensures safety from air leakage.
 Fillers can be put into the spaces to prevent air recirculation and short circuit.
 These issues can cause the development of hotspots to damage the equipment.
 Blanking panels provide a clean and professional look by covering space and hiding visible cables.